mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/servertestprocedure.md

      \item 04 16 * * * mpc stop \&\& mpc clear \&\& mpc repeat off
    \end{itemize}
   \end{itemize}
-  \item Once testing is complete of all available audio formats, replace the audio server software - "MPD" - with the "Mopidy" audio server software.
+  \item Once testing of all available audio formats is complete, replace the audio server software - "MPD" - with the "Mopidy" audio server software.
 Repeat step one for the "mopidy" server software.
-  \item Once testing is complete of all available audio formats, replace the audio server software - "Mopidy" - with the "Volumio" audio server software.
+  \item Once testing of all available audio formats is complete, replace the audio server software - "Mopidy" - with the "Volumio" audio server software.
 Repeat step one for the "Volumio" server software.
   \item Record the data output from Munin, available in the browser from <Munin